ListnPlay/charts/druid/README.md

 ### Monitoring

-Prometheus monitoring can be enabled as follows:
+Prometheus monitoring can be enabled as follow:

     monitoring:
       enabled: true